 Do you share our mission in providing treatment services in a truly unique setting?
 If so, then consider joining our team.

 We are recruiting a Program Director II.
 The position will be responsible for complete administrative and Clinical Operation and Supervision of 2 residential programs.
-Both units are for women and their children.
+The units provide substance abuse treatment for women that do not have their children with them in treatment, or do not have children.
+One of the units specializes in women with mental health and addiction issues.

 The position is a full-time opening, with the possibility of working various shifts as needed.